NICE: IRISEE NATURELLEMENT

 Working closely with Tourism Office personnel, Clark tailored a custom-designed LGBTQ workshop to educate local businesses on the history of the gay and lesbian movement in France and around the world, highlighting the particualr needs of this desirable niche.

-Founded in 1983 by 25 gay guest house owners in Southern Florida, the International Gay & Lesbian Travel Association has grown to a global organization with more than 5,500 tourism business contacts in 80+ countries.
+Founded in 1983 by 25 gay guest house owners in Southern Florida, the International LGBTQ+ Travel Association has grown to a global organization with more than 5,500 tourism business contacts in 80+ countries.
 Dedicated to the promotion of gay and lesbian travel, IGLTA provides its members with networking and educational resources to help them develop their gay and lesbian clientele.

 Clark began working with IGLTA in 2009 as a volunteer Ambassador to France.
 Clark was named IGLTA European Ambassador in May, 2010, and appointed to Vice President - Europe of the Association in March 2012.
 In October the same year, Clark began managing IGLTA's Global Partnership & Convention Sponsorship programs.

 Clark has also previously managed IGLTA's team of European Ambassadors and has consulted on numerous marketing projects for the Association.
-He is a regular contributor to the IGLTA e-newsletter and writes for the Association's blog, Insider Out Travel.
+He is a regular contributor to the IGLTA e-newsletter and occasionally contributes to the Association's travel blog.

 CHIC OUTLET SHOPPING